sirusw/rPPG-project/server/README.md

 pip install -r requirements.txt
 ```

-2. Set up Redis
-   Set up Redis at 127.0.0.1:6379.
+2. **Set up Redis** at 127.0.0.1:6379.
 You'll need to install WSL, then download Redis and run it.

 4. Start the Daphne server.